sascha/TokenInjectableDockerBuilder/README.md

 import * as cdk from 'aws-cdk-lib';
 import { TokenInjectableDockerBuilder } from 'token-injectable-docker-builder';
 import * as ecs from 'aws-cdk-lib/aws-ecs';
+import * as ec2 from 'aws-cdk-lib/aws-ec2';
-import * as lambda from 'aws-cdk-lib/aws-lambda';
+import * as apigateway from 'aws-cdk-lib/aws-apigateway';

 export class SimpleStack extends cdk.Stack {
   constructor(scope: cdk.App, id: string, props?: cdk.StackProps) {
     super(scope, id, props);

+    // Create your API Gateway
+    const api = new apigateway.RestApi(this, 'MyApiGateway', {
+      restApiName: 'MyService',
+    });

+    // Create the Docker builder
     const dockerBuilder = new TokenInjectableDockerBuilder(this, 'SimpleDockerBuilder', {
-      path: './docker', // Path to your Dockerfile or Docker context
+      path: './nextjs-app', // Path to your Next.js app Docker context
       buildArgs: {
-        ENV: 'production', // Simple build argument
+        API_URL: api.url, // Pass the API Gateway URL as a build argument },
-      },
     });

     // Use in ECS
+    const cluster = new ecs.Cluster(this, 'EcsCluster', {
+      vpc: new ec2.Vpc(this, 'Vpc'),
+    });

+    new ecs.FargateService(this, 'FargateService', {
+      cluster,
-    new ecs.ContainerDefinition(this, 'SimpleContainer', {
+      taskDefinition: new ecs.FargateTaskDefinition(this, 'TaskDef', {
+        cpu: 512,
+        memoryLimitMiB: 1024,
+      }).addContainer('Container', {
         image: dockerBuilder.containerImage,
-      // ... other container properties ...
-    });

-    // Use in Lambda
-    new lambda.Function(this, 'SimpleDockerLambdaFunction', {
-      runtime: lambda.Runtime.FROM_IMAGE,
-      code: dockerBuilder.dockerImageCode,
-      handler: lambda.Handler.FROM_IMAGE,
+        logging: ecs.LogDriver.awsLogs({ streamPrefix: 'MyApp' }),
+      }),
     });
   }
 }